pride and love of

-EC250 aims to inspire celebrations throughout Howard County, Maryland that honor and celebrate the 250th anniversary of the founding of historic Ellicott City, Maryland.
-By partnering with community groups around Howard County, we will share the unique history and national significance of historic Ellicott City, Maryland through innovative educational, entertainment, and cultural events.
+EC250 aimed to inspire celebrations throughout Howard County, Maryland that honored and celebrated the 250th anniversary of the founding of historic Ellicott City, Maryland.
+By partnering with community groups around Howard County, we successfully shared the unique history and national significance of historic Ellicott City, Maryland through innovative educational, entertaining, and cultural events.

 WHEN IS IT?

-The fun begins January 2022 and runs through December 2022!
+The fun began January 2022 and ran through December 2022!
 Check out our events page for more specifics.

 ABOUT THE CELEBRATION

-Events will highlight different aspects of historic Ellicott City’s incredible history.
-Don’t forget to sign up for our mailing list to stay informed of the fun happening throughout the year.
+Events highlighted different aspects of historic Ellicott City’s incredible history.
+We hope you signed up for our mailing list and that we kept you well informed of all the fun happenings throughout the year.

 since Ellicott City was founded